-The Republic of Kazakhstan’s government system and constitution concentrate power in the presidency.
+The Republic of Kazakhstan’s government and constitution concentrate power in the presidency.
 The law grants former president Nursultan Nazarbayev broad, lifetime authority over a range of government functions.
 The executive branch controls the legislature and the judiciary, as well as regional and local governments.
 Changes or amendments to the constitution require presidential consent.
-The 2015 presidential election, in which President Nazarbayev received 98 percent of the vote, was marked by irregularities and lacked genuine political competition.
-The president’s Nur Otan Party won 82 percent of the vote in the 2016 election for the Mazhilis (lower house of parliament).
 The Organization for Security and Cooperation in Europe (OSCE)/Office for Democratic Institutions and Human Rights (ODIHR) observation mission judged that the June 9 presidential election, in which President Kassym-Jomart Tokayev received 71 percent of the vote, was marked by election day violations, including ballot stuffing and falsification of vote counts; restrictions on the freedoms of assembly, expression, and association; and overall showed “scant respect for democratic standards.”
 In 2017 the country selected 16 of 47 senators and members of the parliament’s upper house in an indirect election tightly controlled by local governors working in concurrence with the presidential administration.

-The government selectively prosecuted officials who committed abuses, especially in high-profile corruption cases; corruption remained widespread, and impunity existed for those in positions of authority as well as for those connected to government or law enforcement officials.
+The government selectively prosecuted officials who committed abuses, especially in high-profile corruption cases.
+Nonetheless, corruption remained widespread, and impunity existed for those in positions of authority as well as for those connected to government or law enforcement officials.